4neesh/DevBlog/src/blogInProgress/005ResolvingHashConflicts.md

 <strong>The benefit of using a hash table</strong>
 <br>
 <p>
 Hash table resolves the time-complexity problem for searching, inserting, or deleting a value within an array when the index position is unknown.
 If an array has 100 integers, a for-each loop would result in up to 100 searches, and a time-complexity of O(n) - learn more on the time complexity <a target="_blank" href = "https://aneesh.co.uk/calculating-the-time-complexity-of-algorithms">here</a>.
-Hash tables support the direct searching of a value based upon it's key.
-As a result, the hash table can pinpoint the index of the value instantly, regardless to the number of elements within the hash table.
+Hash tables support the direct searching of a value based upon its key.
+As a result, the hash table can pinpoint the index of the value instantly, regardless of the number of elements within the hash table.
 Hash tables support dictionary operations with a constant time O(1).
 </p>

 <br>